League final preview: Dublin have so many more ways to win a game

-Disagreements in the media over narratives, a scrappy meeting in Tralee three weeks ago and an inexperienced referee provide all the ingredients for a Molotov cocktail of a final tomorrow afternoon.
+Disagreements in the media over narratives, a scrappy meeting in Tralee three weeks ago and an inexperienced referee provide all the ingredients for a Molotov cocktail of a final this afternoon.

 The hope will be that the threat of suspensions in their respective provincial championships may prohibit players from lowering themselves into base aggression but that is easier said than done for two teams whose respect for one another seems questionable.